cwrc/CWRC-Writer-Dev-Docs/README.md

 The CWRC-Writer is an in-browser WYSIWYG XML text editor that also supports standoff RDF annotation to mark references to named entities in the text.
 There are two main parts to a CWRC-Writer installation that run more or less independently:  the CWRC-Writer editor itself that runs in the web browser, and the complementary backend services that run on a server, for document storage, XML validation, and entity lookup.
 The best example of how to put together a full CWRC-Writer installation is our sandbox version, which is running here: [http://208.75.74.217](http://208.75.74.217) and whose code is available here:  [CWRC-GitWriter](https://github.com/jchartrand/CWRC-GitWriter).

+## Editor

 An instance of the CWRC-Writer web editor is built around the [CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base), a heavily customized version of the [TinyMCE](https://www.tinymce.com) web editor.
 The CWRC-WriterBase is used in conjunction with a few other modules:

 #### StorageDialogs

 The CWRC-Writer editor ([CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base) running in the web browser) can be used with different backends for storage.
-Your storage choice will likely require specific interactions with the end user, and so we've isolated the dialogs for loading and saving documents, so that you can substitute your own dialogs.
-The default dialogs for CWRC are in the [cwrc-git-dialogs](https://www.npmjs.com/package/cwrc-git-dialogs) and handle lists, loads, saves, and authentication to the default [CWRC-GitServer](https://www.npmjs.com/package/cwrc-git-server), which in turn makes calls to GitHub itself.)
+Your storage choice will likely require specific interactions with the end user, and so we've isolated the dialogs for loading and saving documents, allowing you to substitute your own dialogs.
+The default dialogs for CWRC are in the [cwrc-git-dialogs](https://www.npmjs.com/package/cwrc-git-dialogs) and handle lists, loads, saves, and authentication to the default [CWRC-GitServer](https://www.npmjs.com/package/cwrc-git-server), which in turn makes calls to GitHub itself.

 #### Delegator